Lea esta hoja informatica en español.

-Click above to view or download this fact sheet as a PDF slide presentation
+Click above to view or download this fact sheet as a PDF slide presentation.

 - CD4 count > 500: People with CD4 counts above 500 cells usually have a fairly normal immune system and are at low risk for opportunistic infections

 - CD4 count < 200: People with CD4 counts below 200 cells are diagnosed as having AIDS and are at risk for developing serious opportunistic infections such as Pneumocystis pneumonia (PCP), Mycobacterium avium complex (MAC), and cytomegalovirus (CMV).
-If your CD4 count drops below 200, your health care provider will likely recommend that you take medications to prevent these infections.
+If your CD4 count drops below 200, your health care provider may recommend that you take medications to prevent these infections.

 The DHHS treatment guidelines state:

-- HIV treatment is recommended for anyone who is living with HIV, no matter what their CD4 count
+- HIV treatment is recommended for anyone who is living with HIV, no matter their CD4 count

-- HIV treatment is also strongly recommended if you are in one or more of the following situations, no matter what your CD4 count:
+- HIV treatment is also strongly recommended if you are in one or more of the following situations, no matter your CD4 count:

 The CD4 cell test is a simple blood test ordered by your health care provider.
 When you first start receiving care for HIV, you should get a "baseline" CD4 cell test.
 This baseline test gives a picture of your immune system when you first enter into care.
 Later tests can be compared against this first result to see how things are changing over time and with treatment.

 Many factors can affect your CD4 count, including the time of day, level of stress, your menstrual cycle, and infections such as the flu.
 If you get a result back that surprises you or your health care provider, he or she will probably want you to get a second test.
-The second test would confirm any unexpected results or show that the first test's results were random – the result of lab error or an unimportant occurrence.
+The second test will confirm any unexpected results or show that the first test's results were random – the result of lab error or an unimportant occurrence.
 Try not to worry too much about a single abnormal test result; trends over time are usually more important.

-While the CD4 percentage gives information about the health of your immune system, the CD4 count is the preferred measurement for assessing progression of HIV disease.
-Currently, treatment guidelines for adults are based on CD4 counts and not on CD4 percentage.
+While the CD4 percentage gives information about the health of your immune system, the CD4 count is the preferred measurement for determining whether your HIV disease is progressing (getting worse).
+Currently, treatment guidelines for adults are based on CD4 counts and not on CD4 percentages.